thomasgnyra/bus-checker/README.md

 ## Text with Twilio

 This is a bit more black magic-y.
 You basically use a secure SID to login to a site that knows you're going to text yourself.
 Pretty powerful and free for development.
 Twilio has a bunch of examples online

+# Next steps to make this thing better

+* Tell me which date is available!
+This I may need to learn how tables work a bit better.
+* continue checking but don't text me if it's the same date.
+* End loop when the dates run out (when reservation season is over
+* For some reason the drop down doesn't work for two in the same page.
+Delay?